egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 - Four, maybe five policemen viciously knocked me down, **and (additive–external; OOS)** they put me back on the chair **and (additive-external; OOS)** handcuffed my hands through the chair

-- An extremely short marriage to someone else failed **all because I married to forget (Causal-External)**.
+- An extremely short marriage to someone else failed **all because I married to forget (will include in JUSTIFY)**.

 These transitions signal the real-world processes.
 They do not logically connect ideas for argumentation.